bogdan/datagrid/version-2/Readme.markdown

 Version 2 makes an effort to make the transition as smooth as possible to you:

 * Old Array format will be converted to new Range format
-* Serialization/Deserialization of Range is help correctly
+* Serialization/Deserialization of Range is held correctly

 ``` ruby
 grid.id = 1..5